-2. PROPOSED TASMAN RESOURCE MANAGEMENT PLAN (PTRMP) ZONING, AREAS AND RULES AFFECTED
+2. TASMAN RESOURCE MANAGEMENT PLAN (TRMP) ZONING, AREAS AND RULES AFFECTED

 The application site is within the Wastewater Management Area (WMA).
-The relevant rules for new discharges in the WMA are 36.1.13A and 36.1.14A.
-The area of the allotment is the key trigger in determining which rule applies and in determining the status of each application.
-The threshold for the activity to be controlled is 2 hectares for the area of the allotment.
-In this case the sizes of the proposed allotments vary between 2.88 hectares and 1.11 hectares and therefore some of the proposed discharges are controlled activities and others restricted discretionary in status.
-All of the allotments are sized considerably larger than the minimum needed for on-site wastewater disposal.
+The relevant TRMP rules for new discharges in the WMA are 36.1.13A and 36.1.14A.
+The area of the allotment is a key trigger in determining which rule applies and in determining the status of each application.
+If an allotment is greater than 2 hectares it is considered a Controlled Activity and if the allotment is less than 2 hectares it is considered a Discretionary Activity.
+In this case the sizes of the proposed allotments are 2.12 hectares, 0.66 hectares, 1.88 hectares and 3.12 hectares.
+Therefore, two of the proposed discharges are Controlled Activities and two are Discretionary Activities.
+All of the allotments are sized larger than the minimum needed for on-site wastewater disposal.

-Table 1: Status of applications under the TRMP
+Table 2: Status of Applications Under the TRMP